BaranziniLab/KG_RAG/README.md

 This dataset is currently hosted in Hugging Face and you can find it [here](https://huggingface.co/datasets/kg-rag/BiomixQA).

-It’s easy to get started—just three lines of Python to load the dataset:
+It’s easy to get started with BiomixQA—just three lines of Python to load the dataset:

 ```
 from datasets import load_dataset